sjklick/Distribution-Centre/docs/api-guide.md

 **\<host-domain\>/api/orders/read.php**

 Returns the order IDs of all placed orders, starting with the order currently being processed.
+Use request method GET.

 	[
 		<int>,